namtran166/BootcampNotes/README.md

 When there is some unexpected error within our internal server, a 500 Internal Server Error response will be returned, and you should upload the bug for us to fix!
 ```
 {
-    "message": "An error occurred when trying to post this book."
+    "message": "An error occurred when trying to post this item."
 }
 ```

-## DELETE /books/<int:book_id>
+## DELETE /items/<int:item_id>
-With this endpoint we can easily remove our unwanted book we currently have in our database!
-Just a quick reminder, don't forget to put the bookID!
+With this endpoint we can easily remove our unwanted item we currently have in our database!
+Just a quick reminder, don't forget to put the item_id!
 ```
 Header:
     Authorization Required
 ```
 #### Successful request
-In case we can remove the book you hated, congratulations!
+In case we can remove the item you hated, congratulations!
 We return a 200 OK response with this message:
 ```
 {
-    "message": "Book deleted."
+    "message": "Item deleted."
 }
 ```
 #### Unsuccessful request
-Too bad we cannot find the book you hated, maybe it was removed a long time ago!
+Too bad we cannot find the item you hated, maybe it was removed a long time ago!
 A 404 Not Found response will be return with this message:
 ```
 {
-    "message": "There is no book with book_id <int:book_id>."
+    "message": "There is no item with item_id <int:item_id>."
 }
 ```
 Did you forget to authorize yourself?
 You bet.
-Since our books are precious, we cannot allow anyone to go and just delete some random books!
+Since our items are precious, we cannot allow anyone to go and just delete some random items!
 A 401 Unauthorized reminder for you!
 ```
 {
     "description": "Request does not contain an access token",